EJChavez/Homebrew/Wild Magic/readme.txt

-For easy access to the dashboard without having to download anything: https://docs.google.com/spreadsheets/d/1nJ2IGKjvKhhl0-v2PbQeqbBlWIi2WMXdqKRIW5RyLQI/edit?usp=sharing
+For access to the dashboard to make a copy for yourself: https://docs.google.com/spreadsheets/d/1nJ2IGKjvKhhl0-v2PbQeqbBlWIi2WMXdqKRIW5RyLQI/edit?usp=sharing

 This project was made due to the inherent DM reliance on the Wild Magic Sorcerer Subclass, So I made some homebrew changes that gives the player